You should be familiar with programming for LEGO Mindstorms to do this project.

-Ask an ExpertThe Ask an Expert Forum is intended to be a place where students can go to find answers to science questions that they have been unable to find using other resources.
-If you have specific questions about your science fair project or science fair, our team of volunteer scientists can help.
+Do you have specific questions about your science project?
+Our team of volunteer scientists can help.
 Our Experts won't do the work for you, but they will make suggestions, offer guidance, and help you troubleshoot.

 Have you watched "The Transformers" cartoon series or seen the "Transformers" movies?
 Both shows are about how good and evil robots fight each other and the humans who get in the middle.
 Many TV shows and movies show robots and humans interacting with each other.
 While this is, at present, fantasy, in real life robots play a helpful role.
 Robots do jobs that can be dangerous for humans.
 For example, some robots defuse landmines in war-stricken countries; others work in harsh environments like…

-Mechanical EngineerMechanical engineers are part of your everyday life, designing the spoon you used to eat your breakfast, your breakfast's packaging, the flip-top cap on your toothpaste tube, the zipper on your jacket, the car, bike, or bus you took to school, the chair you sat in, the door handle you grasped and the hinges it opened on, and the ballpoint pen you used to take your test.
+Mechanical engineers are part of your everyday life, designing the spoon you used to eat your breakfast, your breakfast's packaging, the flip-top cap on your toothpaste tube, the zipper on your jacket, the car, bike, or bus you took to school, the chair you sat in, the door handle you grasped and the hinges it opened on, and the ballpoint pen you used to take your test.
 Virtually every object that you see around you has passed through the hands of a mechanical engineer.
 Consequently, their…

 General citation information is provided here.
 Be sure to check the formatting, including capitalization, for the method you are using and update your citation, as needed.